linea-it/docs/docs/en/processamento/uso/howtouse-HPC.md

 **Accessing via JupyterLab terminal**

 In the [**home screen**](../img/tela-jupyter.png) of your Jupyter Notebook, in the **_"Other"_** section, you will find the terminal button.
 When clicking it, you will be redirected to a Linux terminal, initially located in your _home_ directory.
-To access the Apollo Cluster, simply execute the following command:
+To access the *Apollo Cluster*, simply execute the following command:

   ```bash
     ssh loginapl01